Thanks for your interest! There are many ways to get involved. Sign up here to take the first step!

 Data suggests that spending more on students and schools does in fact have a material impact on student and school outcomes.
 See NBER study here, and AEA study here.

-Q: Isn’t the state responsible for funding capital improvements and technology?
+Q: Isn’t the state responsible for funding?

 Q: What does this mean for my taxes?